liweinan/liweinan.github.io/_posts/2017-03-06-using-papers-and-manuscripts-to-do-correct-citation.md

 title: Using Papers And Manuscripts To Add Academic Citations into GitHub Pages
 ---

-In this article I'd like to share with you how to use _Papers 3_ and _Manuscripts_ under _MacOS_ to add academic citations into your github pages.
+In this article I'd like to share with you how to use _Papers 3_ and _Manuscripts_ under _MacOS_ to add academic citations into your GitHub Pages.

 Unfortunately, the _GitHub Pages_ does not support `jekyll-scholar` plugin by default[^versions], which means you can not use the graceful _BibTex_ support provided by the plugin.
 This is painful, but this is the reality.